digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 bedrockLedger.getLedgerIterator(actor, options, (err, iterator) => {
   if(err) {
-    throw new Error("Failed to fetch iterator for ledgers:", err);
+    throw new Error('Failed to fetch iterator for ledgers:', err);
   }

   for(let ledgerId of iterator) {